 After quite a bit of research on which tour would be the best choice for my time at the stopover, I settled with the “Discover Dubai’s Creek and Street Food Souks*” from GetYourGuide.

-We started our tour with a Dubai Coffee or Chai, offered in front of the heritage Restaurant while we were waiting.
-At the coffee museum, we tried Arabic Coffee and Ethiopian Coffee to taste the difference.
-The Arabian Coffee had spices like Cardamom and others in it.
-With the coffee, we also got dates to counterbalance the bitterness with sweetness.
+We started our tour with a Dubai Coffee or Chai, offered in front of the heritage restaurant while we were waiting for everyone to arrive.
+The coffee museum was our first stop.
+We tried Arabic Coffee and Ethiopian Coffee to taste the difference: the Arabian Coffee was spiced with Cardamom.
+With the coffee we also got dates to counterbalance the bitterness with sweetness.

 Back at the first stop we got a room for only the tour guests and settled on cushions on the floor around a low table.
 We tried samosas, flat Rogag bread with cheese, Karak tea (delicious!), Limonana (a Middle Eastern mint-lemonade) and for desert camel milk chocolate ice cream and Luqaimat, which are fried dough balls in a sugar syrup sauce.